 - 1. Prepare and present to the King County Executive and Council material necessary for the approval of the County and Small Cities portion of the annual program. - 2.
 Present to the Metropolitan King County Council the Consortium's annual program for adoption. - 3.
-Administer the Consortium's CDBG Program: - help to identify needs in communities; - provide assistance in interpreting HUD regulations; - provide technical assistance to cities as necessary to enable them to meet their responsibilities as partners to the Agreement; - assist in the development of viable CDBG proposals; - review all proposals for CDBG funding; - develop contracts for funded projects; - monitor subrecipient and city-funded projects; - monitor and enforce compliance with the federal wage and relocation requirements; - reimburse all eligible costs; - prepare and submit required documents and reports to HUD; and - provide oversight of the CDBG Consortium to ensure compliance with all federal requirements. - 4.
+Distribute to participating jurisdictions, prior to any Joint Recommendations Committee decision based upon it, information concerning proposals having implications for Consortium-wide funding as provided in Section II.G.1. above.
+The county will incorporate jurisdictions' feedback in materials forwarded to the Joint Recommendations Committee or the Metropolitan King County Council. - 4.
+Provide regular written reports outlining the outcomes and costs of the Consortium wide housing stability and economic development programs such that this information is available for participating jurisdictions' review and comment prior to the Joint Recommendations Committee's decisions on the programs' budgets for the following year, and provide quarterly status reports to the Pass-through Cities on those housing repair and capital projects which the county is administering on behalf of the Pass-through Cities. - 5.
+Administer the Consortium's CDBG Program: - help to identify needs in communities; - provide assistance in interpreting HUD regulations; - provide technical assistance to cities as necessary to enable them to meet their responsibilities as partners to the Agreement; - assist in the development of viable CDBG proposals; - review all proposals for CDBG funding; - inform participating jurisdictions in a timely way of the amount of capital dollars available for distribution regionally and the requirements regarding eligibility for them.

+- develop contracts for funded projects in a timely fashion; public (human) services programs have a high priority and will receive authorization to proceed within 15 working days of the beginning of the program year if all relevant information needed to prepare the contract has been submitted; - monitor subrecipient and city-funded projects; - monitor and enforce compliance with the federal wage and relocation requirements; - reimburse all eligible costs; - prepare and submit required documents and reports to HUD; and - provide oversight of the CDBG Consortium to ensure compliance with all federal requirements. - 6.
 Upon request by a Pass-through City, staff will develop, administer, and implement a city's CDBG-funded contract.
-Additionally, multi-jurisdictional projects funded by King County and/or one or more cities will be developed and implemented by Staff. - 5.
-King County shall determine, with the advice of representatives from small cities, the use of the County and Small Cities Funds in a manner consistent with the Consolidated H&CD Plan including its local program strategies.
+Additionally, multi-jurisdictional projects funded by King County and/or one or more cities will be developed and implemented by Staff. - 7.
+King County shall determine, with the advice of representatives from small cities, the use of the County and Small Cities Funds in a manner consistent with the Consolidated H&CD Plan including its local program criteria.